bucardo/bucardo_org/Bucardo/object_types/relgroup.md

 ---
-title: Herd
+title: Bucardo relgroup
 ---

-A **herd** is simply a named group of [goats](/Bucardo/object_types/goat).
+A **relgroup** is simply a named group of [tables](/Bucardo/object_types/table).
+Relgroups are used to designate the "source" of a [sync](/Bucardo/object_types/sync).
-Herds are used to designate the "source" of a [sync](/Bucardo/object_types/sync).
+Relgroups can be created by running:

-Herds can be created by running:
+    bucardo add relgroup <name> table1 table2 table3...

-    bucardo add herd <name> goat1 goat2 goat3...
+The list of tables is optional.

-The list of goats is optional.
+Relgroups are stored in the [herd table](/Bucardo/schema/herd).
+In old versions of Bucardo relgroups were called herds.